 put it out, blow it out, and/or turn it off.

-A lot of us are home a lot more these days.
 If you don’t already have one, we encourage you to take time to establish a home safety plan, which includes ensuring you have working smoke and carbon monoxide sensors and charged fire extinguishers.

-Finally, here’s a great winter safety resource from the NFPA.
+Also, here’s a great winter safety resource from the NFPA.
 You can also find additional information on electrical fire safety on our site.